jshook/simple-startup/README.md

 ~~~
 [mock-example]$ ./startup
-INFO: You must select from the following available components:
+INFO: You must select from the following available components, or specify 'all':
 app
 datafeed
 workbook